-How to Study Physics and Math with AI (Without Letting It Think for You)
+How to Study Physics and Math with AI Without Letting It Think for You

 On this page:

-Key takeaways · The Core Rule · How LLMs Fit · Elaborative Encoding · Retrieval Practice · Self-Explanation · Problem Solving · Study Workflows · Guardrails · Prompt Patterns (Appendix) · FAQ
+AI for Physics and Math · The Core Rule · How LLMs Fit · Elaborative Encoding · Retrieval Practice · Self-Explanation · Problem Solving · Study Workflows · Guardrails · Prompt Patterns (Appendix) · FAQ

-- Respect course rules and exam integrity.
+• Respect course rules and exam integrity.
 Use AI heavily for learning where it’s allowed; be strict about not using it to directly complete graded work.

 The Core Rule: AI Must Sit Inside Your Learning Strategies